gustaveroussy/mBC_WES_Fabrice_Andre_2019/README.md

 **Please note** : if you do not follow this procedure, you will get a broken link with a 404 error.

 <br><br>

+**EGA**
+Data access decisions can be passed to the EGA in two ways:
+1) By emailing helpdesk@ega-archive.org with the email address of each applicant and confirmation of the dataset/s to provide access.
+EGA will then create an EGA account with the relevant access permissions.

+2) By using the EGA DAC Admin tools (available to DAC's dealing with more than 5 data access applications/month).
+Further information on the DAC admin tools and how to access them can be found here: https://ega-archive.org/submission/dac/tools

+**Please note** : if you are located outside of the EU, you also need to send us a charter regarding data security and protection implemented in your facilities.

 ## Data access Policy